Danny Ceisler: 2025 election

 Ceisler announced his bid for sheriff of Bucks County in March 2025.
 He won the endorsement of the Bucks County Democratic Committee that same month.
 After incumbent Republican sheriff Fred Harran worked to partner with the United States Immigration and Customs Enforcement (ICE), Ceisler attacked Harran for those connections.
 Harran had signed his deputies up to help ICE with federal immigration laws.
 His proposal was initially overturned by Bucks County commissioners, but a judge ruled that the commission did not have the authority to do so.
 His goal with the campaign was to take politics out of public safety.

 Ceisler defeated Harran on November 4, 2025, with over 55% of the vote.
 With his victory, he became the second youngest sheriff in the state, at 33 years old.

 Tenure

-After being elected, Ceisler pledged to end the alliance with ICE as his first priority.
+Ceisler was sworn in at the Bristol Riverside Theatre on January 5, 2026.

+On January 14, 2026, Ceisler signed an order formally terminating his office's 287(g) partnership with ICE.
+Ceisler signed an additional order prohibiting deputies from inquiring about the immigration status of crime victims, eyewitnesses, or court observers.
+Ceisler confirmed that his orders did not make Bucks County as "sanctuary county," and that the county Department of Corrections would continue to grant ICE access to the county jail to ensure convicted criminals could be safely deported.
+In a press conference announcing the decision, Ceisler stated that the new policies were made in conjunction with local police chiefs and immigrant leaders to strike the proper balance between "protecting the community from crime, and protecting the community from fear."

+Personal life

+Ceisler is married to attorney, Helen Lawless, and they live in Bristol Borough.
+He is also a co-owner of Naked Brewing Company.